Michigan Hospitality Review Article

 "I like the way things have changed, especially the name.
 It fits well," says Marvin.
 "Because of the zoo and the school, we get more traffic in here than ever before, and the new building is just great.
 Everything is pretty much complete now."

-Grand Rapids West Side bar offering a full kitchen, nightly entertainment including karaoke Thursday, Friday, and Saturday at 9, daily food and drink specials, craft beer selection, pool tables, Michigan lottery, three gaming machines, and much more.
+Grand Rapids West Side bar offering a full kitchen, nightly entertainment including karaoke Thursday, Friday, and Saturday at 9, daily food and drink specials, craft beer selection, Michigan lottery, three gaming machines, and much more.
 We are located just minutes west of downtown Grand Rapids -- easy walking distance from the GVSU Pew campus.
+View map to our location.